 Overall, my study provides evidence on community media as a powerful instrument to affect the role of women.
-I show this by collecting unique data on community radio in India and exploiting topography-driven variation in radio access for identification.
-In addition, I develop a novel econometric approach to deal with randomly displaced geolocated household data.
-I find substantial changes through community radio on variables associated with women's empowerment, i.e., increased education, decreased child marriage, and lower fertility.
 The results suggest that community radios shift listeners' gender attitudes and behavior by producing messages on women's empowerment that are tailored to the community they serve.
-In addition to changes in revealed preferences, as observed in education, marriage, and fertility, this is supported by evidence on attitudes and autonomy of women as well as men's beliefs regarding their wives' autonomy.
+In addition to changes in revealed preferences as observed in education, marriage, and fertility, this is supported by evidence on attitudes and autonomy of women as well as men's beliefs regarding their wives' autonomy.
 In support of the findings on men's attitudes, I further find no evidence of a male backlash in terms of increased domestic violence.
 In fact, I find suggestive evidence of lower domestic violence in areas exposed to community radio.
 Changes in gender norms are also evident in shifting patterns in the reasons for school dropout.
 These suggest higher aspirations of parents regarding girls' education and higher aspirations of girls themselves.
-Overall, these findings can be interpreted as evidence in favor of a media-induced change in gender norms.
+Overall, the findings can be interpreted as evidence in favor of a media-induced change in gender norms.

 I rule out multiple potential threats to identification.
 A basic threat is heterogeneity in observables correlated with the treatment variation used for identification.
-Here, I follow Yanagizawa-Drott (2014) and examine the effect of exogenous topographic variation of radio coverage on socioeconomic and geographic variables that should not be affected by radio coverage.
-These variables include scheduled caste/tribe shares, urbanity, population density, religion, and travel times to the nearest city, border, and radio tower.
+Here, I examine the effect of exogenous topographic variation of radio coverage on socioeconomic and geographic variables that should not be affected by radio coverage (following Adena et al., 2020; Yanagizawa-Drott, 2014).
+The variables include scheduled caste/tribe shares, urbanity, population density, religion, and travel times to the nearest city, border, and radio tower.
 I find no effect of radio exposure on these variables.
 Hence, radio coverage does not appear to be related to a range of socio-economic or geographic observables.
 I also use two different approaches to examine heterogeneity in unobservables.
 First, I examine the effect of exogenous topographic variation of radio coverage on the education of age groups whose choices are unlikely to have been altered by radio.
 This includes cohorts that had already completed their education when the first radio stations were launched.
 I find no effects of radio exposure on the education of these age cohorts.
 This indicates that my results are not driven by time-invariant observables or differential trends.
 Second, I implement a placebo check that combines all my 2016 outcome variables with the coverage areas of community radios launched after 2016.
 Again, I find no effects on outcomes.
 This indicates that my results are unlikely to be driven by community radio being such that the coverage areas are related to the effects that I find.
 Finally, I vary the regression specifications in several different ways to ensure that the results hold up.
 Overall, the robustness and exogeneity checks suggest that neither heterogeneity in observables nor in unobservables drives the results, strengthening the results' causal interpretation.